Girella tricuspidata: In a human context

-Parore are a traditional food of Māori, especially the Te Tai Tokerau Māori tribes of Northland.
-The fish were often caught using nets that dredged the bottoms of harbours.
-During the early colonial period of New Zealand, the fish developed a bad reputation among European New Zealanders, with most people believing it to have a terrible taste.
+Parore were a food for Māori people historically, especially in the north of New Zealand.
+They were caught using reef nets, set nets and nets that dredged the floors of sandy harbours.
+During the colonial period of New Zealand, the fish developed a bad reputation among European New Zealanders, with them believing it to have a terrible taste.
 The fish was detested by fishermen, as the fish's spines would tangle and tear nets.
-Over time this perception has begun to change, with fishmongers selling parore under the name black snapper.
+The taste of the flesh varies widely, with fish caught from ocean reefs having a clean, fresh taste, while those from rivers and harbours taste muddy and weedy.
+The better fish taste not dissimilar to snapper, and retailers sell it under the name "black snapper".

-While disliked in New Zealand, luderick is a very popular fish in Eastern Australia, being one of the most important commercial fish at different points of the 20th Century.
+While historically disliked in New Zealand, luderick is a very popular fish in Eastern Australia, being one of the most important commercial fish at different points of the 20th century.
 In modern times, luderick are fished for commercially in New South Wales and in New Zealand they are landed as a bycatch in the grey mullet fishery.
 The fish are sold fresh.
 They are a popular quarry for recreational fisheries in Australia and can be caught of seaweed under a float or artificial weed fly, less so in New Zealand where they appear to be mainly caught by recreational fishermen targeting other species.